Public Health Summer Institute 2020

 Scientific Program Committee

 We are pleased to introduce Dr. Trevor Hancock and Dr. Maya Gislason, our Scientific Program Committee co-chairs.
-They have worked tirelessly with the rest of our committee to oversee the development of this year’s program and as such we would like to take this time to thank everyone involved with putting on the 2020 summer school.
+They have worked tirelessly with the rest of our committee to oversee the development of this year’s program and as such we would like to take this time to thank everyone involved with putting on the 2020 summer institute.
 This event would not have been possible without the contributions and countless hours of work from the following individuals.

 Dr. Trevor Hancock – SPC Co-Chair